iamkushal/ETL_Assignment/readme.md

 It uses caching and retries to handle errors and improve performance.

 The pipeline is modular, so each part (fetching, transforming, loading) is separate and easy to update.

+## You can find the result screenshots on Results_Images folder